Blond: Ancient Greece

 Greek prostitutes frequently dyed their hair blond using saffron dyes or colored powders.
 Blond dye was highly expensive, took great effort to apply, and smelled repugnant, but none of these factors inhibited Greek prostitutes from dying their hair.
 As a result of this and the natural rarity of blond hair in the Mediterranean region, by the fourth century BC, blond hair was inextricably associated with prostitutes.
 The comic playwright Menander (c.
 342/41–c.
 290 BC) protests that "no chaste woman ought to make her hair yellow".
 At another point, he deplores blond hair dye as dangerous: "What can we women do wise or brilliant, who sit with hair dyed yellow, outraging the character of gentlewomen, causing the overthrow of houses, the ruin of nuptials, and accusations on the part of children?"

+Greek authors associated light hair with northern peoples.
+The historian Diodorus Siculus wrote that the Gauls were tall, generally heavily built, very light-skinned, light-haired (xanthoí), and not only naturally so, while also noting that "their children are usually born with grayish (polia) hair, but as they grow older the colour of their hair changes to that of their parents".
+Strabo observed that the Gauls were more light-haired (xanthotriches) than the Britons, while the Germans were wilder, taller, and had lighter (xanthotetos) hair than the Gauls.
+Galen reported that peoples from cold, wet places, such as the Illyrians, Germans, Dalmatians, Sarmatians, and Scythians, had "reddish-fair" (purrhas) hair, in contrast to those from hot or well-balanced lands, who had "dark" (melaina) hair.
+Adamantius, in his work based on the Greek physiognomist Polemon, wrote that the Scythians and Celts could have "excessively light" (agan xanthe) and "whitish" (hupoleukos) hair.